gerlero/openfoam-docker-arm/README.md

 ## Details

 ARM-based OpenFOAM environments are packaged in Docker images based on OpenSUSE Leap, using the official ARM binaries as recommended in the [OpenFOAM Docker FAQ](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/docker#frequently-asked-questions).
 Note that this means that the base Linux distribution differs from the [official Docker images](https://hub.docker.com/u/opencfd), which use Ubuntu.
 The ARM-based Docker images are built here using GitHub Actions and uploaded to [Docker Hub](https://hub.docker.com/u/gerlero/).

-## License

-File assets are GPL-3.0+ (as per OpenFOAM itself).
-Based on the [official _packaging/containers_ repository](https://develop.openfoam.com/packaging/containers).
+Dockerfiles and supporting files are based on those in the [official _packaging/containers_ repository](https://develop.openfoam.com/packaging/containers).

+## Legal notices

+### Disclaimer

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD® trade marks.

+### Trademark acknowledgement

+OPENFOAM® is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.